 Killaloe by Dr. Fager was foaled the same year as Mr. Prospector and was a winner of four races from thirty-two starts.
 She placed in nine and had seven additional thirds from these starts.
 She did not earn any black type.
 Her breeding was top notch though as she was a granddaughter of Tartan Farms foundation mare Cequillo, and was sired by Tartan’s great champion Dr. Fager.
 Nerud was convinced that Killaloe would be a very good match for Mr. Prospector.

-Fappiano would grow to look more like his dam sire than his own sire.
+Fappiano grew to look more like his dam sire than his own sire.
 He was described as “A powerful blood bay with wonderful deep shoulders, a fiery eye, and off set knees”.
 In other words he had Dr. Fager’s body and look, with Mr. Prospector’s legs.

-At four, Fappiano would win three of six events including the one mile Forego Handicap, beating that year’s champion sprinter Guilty Conscience and a resounding win in the (G1) Metropolitan Handicap in the fast time of 1:33.4 for the mile distance.
+At four, Fappiano won three of six events including the one mile Forego Handicap, beating that year’s champion sprinter Guilty Conscience and a resounding win in the grade one Metropolitan Handicap in the fast time of 1:33.4 for the mile distance.
 Fappiano was retired at the end of the year with a very solid race record of ten wins from seventeen starts and placing second four times.

-Fappiano would begin his stud career at his birth place Tartan Farms in Ocala Florida.
+Fappiano began his stud career at his birth place Tartan Farms in Ocala Florida.
 He would establish himself, in quick order, as the first son of Mr. Prospector to be a sire of top class stakes winners, and a worthy heir of continuing the tail male line.

-From the next crop of foals sired by Fappiano would contain G1 winners Cryptoclearance and Tappiano, a daughter of Taminette who in turn is a daughter of the good foundation mare Tamarett.
+The next crop of foals sired by Fappiano contained grade one winners Cryptoclearance and Tappiano, a daughter of Taminette who in turn is a daughter of the good foundation mare Tamarett.
 This is the family of Tentam, Known Fact and Gone West.
-Cryptoclearance would have a successful life at stud siring Belmont Stakes winner Victory Gallop, Volponi who won the Breeder’s Cup Classic, as well as Ride The Rails, sire of current top sire Candy Ride, who was bred in Argentina and brought to the US.
+Cryptoclearance went on to have a successful life at stud siring Belmont Stakes winner Victory Gallop, Volponi who won the Breeder’s Cup Classic, as well as Ride The Rails, sire of current top sire Candy Ride, who was bred in Argentina and brought to the U.S.

-Quiet American form the 1986 crop by Fappiano would be a major asset to the sire line legacy.
+Quiet American form the 1986 crop by Fappiano has become a major asset to the sire line legacy.
 Quiet American’s dam was Demure by Dr. Fager which means he was closely inbred 3×2 to Dr. Fager.
 Furthermore Cequillo is the third dam of Demure so Quiet American is also inbred to her 4×3.

-Quiet American would be a G1 stakes winner, the NYRA Mile Handicap, as well as a sire of a duel classic winner in Real Quiet (Kentucky Derby and Preakness Stakes).
-Quiet American, who was pensioned from stud duty in 2013, also sired G1 stakes winners Seattle Smooth, Switch, as well as champion Hidden Lake and Warrior Queen.
+Quiet American became a grade one stakes winner when he scored in the NYRA Mile Handicap, as well as a sire of a duel classic winner in Real Quiet (Kentucky Derby and Preakness Stakes).
+Quiet American, who was pensioned from stud duty in 2013, also sired grade one stakes winners Seattle Smooth, Switch, Warrior Queen as well as champion Hidden Lake.
 Cara Rafaela won the Hollywood Starlet Stakes and is the dam of champion Bernardini.
 Quiet American’s daughter Quiet Dance, a direct female line descendant of Gallorette, is the dam of champion Saint Liam.

-Other G1 stakes winners sired by Fappiano are, Some Romance (Frizette Stakes, Matron Stakes), Grand Canyon (Hollywood Futurity, Norfolk Stakes), Serape (Ballerina Stakes), Apostar (Acorn Stakes), Defensive Play (Man O’ War Stakes, Charles H. Stub Stakes), Cahill Road (Wood Memorial), Rubiano (Champion Sprinter, NYRA Mile, Vosburgh Stakes, Carter Handicap) who is also the dam sire of current hot young sire War Front, and Roy who was not a major stakes winner but has stood stud successfully in Chile, Argentina, Brazil and the US.
-He is a nine time leading sire in Chile and twice led the Argentine list.
+Other grade one stakes winners sired by Fappiano are, Some Romance (Frizette Stakes, Matron Stakes), Grand Canyon (Hollywood Futurity, Norfolk Stakes), Serape (Ballerina Stakes), Apostar (Acorn Stakes), Defensive Play (Man O’ War Stakes, Charles H. Stub Stakes), and Cahill Road (Wood Memorial).
+Another notable grade one winner by Fappiano is Rubiano (Champion Sprinter, NYRA Mile, Vosburgh Stakes, Carter Handicap) who is also the dam sire of current hot young sire War Front, and Roy who was not a major stakes winner but has stood stud successfully in Chile, Argentina, Brazil and the U.S. Roy is a nine time leading sire in Chile and twice led the Argentine list.

 In bred 4×4 to another Tartan Farms foundation mare Aspidistra, Unbridled was by Fappiano- Gana Facil by Le Fabuleux.
 Gana Facil is a direct female line descendant of Aspidistra.
-Unbridled would have a very successful stud career standing first at Gainesway and then Claiborne Farm in Kentucky.
+Unbridled became a very successful stallion, standing stud first at Gainesway and then Claiborne Farm in Kentucky.

 Unbridled has been a strong source of stakes winners and Fappiano’s best son as a sire.
 Another further indication of the influence of Unbridled, and of course Fappiano, are Unbridled’s daughters Lady Liberty (dam of Kentucky Derby winner Orb), and Tap Your Heels, the dam of current reigning champion sire Tapit.
 Tap Your Heels is out of Ruby Slippers, the dam of champion Rubiano by Fappiano.
 Unbridled died of colic at the young age of fourteen, but achieved a great deal of success in his all too short life.

-Fappiano would be relocated to Lane’s End Farm in Kentucky in 1987, after he sired his sixth crop in Florida.
-He would sire three crops at Lane’s End until his death from chronic laminitis, which was brought on from a serious leg fracture earlier in the year.
-Oddly, and in the face of general wisdom, Fappiano had more success in Florida than he did in Kentucky as he never sired a G1 winner while standing in the bluegrass state.
+As Mr. Prospector had, Fappiano would also relocated to a famous Kentucky stallion farm.
+Fappiano went to Lane’s End Farm in Kentucky in 1987, after he sired his sixth crop in Florida.
+He sired three crops at Lane’s End until his death from chronic laminitis, which was brought on from a serious leg fracture earlier in the year.
+Oddly, and in the face of general wisdom, Fappiano had more success in Florida than he did in Kentucky as he never sired a grade one winner while standing in the bluegrass state.